ipax77/BeInX/README.md

 * Only **one VAT category** per invoice
 * Only **credit transfer** is supported as a payment method
 * PDF generation optimized for **time-based services**
-* Imported invoices are treated the same as created.
+* Imported invoices are treated the same as newly created invoices.

 ## ⚠️ Important Legal Disclaimer